fritzo/pomagma/README.md

     console.log(db.validate(["I"]));        // prints [{"is_bot": false, "is_top": false}]
     db.close();

-## Building a larger atlas to power deeper analysis
+## Build an Atlas to power analysis

-Pomagma reasons about large programs by comparing code fragments to an atlas of 10<sup>3</sup>-10<sup>5</sup> basic programs.
+Pomagma reasons about large programs by approximately locating code fragments in an **atlas** of 10<sup>3</sup>-10<sup>5</sup> basic programs.
+The more basic programs in an atlas, the more accurate pomagma's analysis will be.
-The tiny default atlas starts with ~2000 basic programs.
+Pomagma ships with a tiny default atlas of ~2000 basic programs.

 Start building a bigger atlas